Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Architecture.md

     - Implement `Dictogram` class (histogram as a subclass of `dict` type) using [dictogram starter code]:
         - Implement `add_count(word, count)` - increase the frequency count of `word` in the histogram by `count`
         - Implement `frequency(word)` - return the frequency count of `word` in the histogram, or `0` if not found
+        - Implement `sample()` - return a word from the histogram, randomly sampled by weighting each word's probability of being chosen by its observed frequency
-        - Add `types` and `tokens` properties that track the number of word types and tokens in the histogram
+        - Add `types` and `tokens` properties that track the number of types (distinct words) and tokens (total word occurrences) in the histogram
-        - Run `python dictogram.py` to test `Dictogram` class instance methods on a few small examples
+        - Run `python dictogram.py` to test `Dictogram` class instance methods on a few small examples plus output of 10,000 calls to `sample()` method and their error from observed word frequencies
         - Run `pytest dictogram_test.py` to run the [dictogram unit tests] and fix any failures
     - Implement `Listogram` class (histogram as a subclass of `list` type) using [listogram starter code]:
         - Implement `add_count(word, count)` - increase the frequency count of `word` in the histogram by `count`
         - Implement `frequency(word)` - return the frequency count of `word` in the histogram, or `0` if not found
         - Implement `__contains__(word)` - return a boolean indicating whether `word` is in the histogram
-        - Implement `_index(word)` - return the index of the entry containing `word` if found in the histogram, or `None` if not found
+        - Implement `index_of(word)` - return the index of the entry containing `word` if found in the histogram, or `None` if not found
+        - Implement `sample()` - return a word from the histogram, randomly sampled by weighting each word's probability of being chosen by its observed frequency
-        - Add `types` and `tokens` properties that track the number of word types and tokens in the histogram
+        - Add `types` and `tokens` properties that track the number of types (distinct words) and tokens (total word occurrences) in the histogram
-        - Run `python listogram.py` to test `Listogram` class instance methods on a few small examples
+        - Run `python listogram.py` to test `Listogram` class instance methods on a few small examples plus output of 10,000 calls to `sample()` method and their error from observed word frequencies
         - Run `pytest listogram_test.py` to run the [listogram unit tests] and fix any failures
     - Restructure code files and functions to be more modular and flexible